endwall2/endwall/README.md

 <b>endwall_pf.sh</b> is a translation of endwall.sh for <b>pf</b> developed and tested on <b>OpenBSD 7.1 </b> , <br>

-Read the headers for operational instruction, which is generally, change permisions to execute, then run the file.
-Read the file before running it to make sure it is to your liking.
+Read the headers for operational instruction, which is generally, change permisions to execute, then run the file.<br>
+Read and modify the file before running it to make sure it is to your liking.<br>

 $ ./endwall.sh --help